-(a) is operated only within a single area of that person's property; and

-(b) is independent of any telecommunications system operated by any other person:
+- (a) is operated only within a single area of that person's property; and - (b) is independent of any telecommunications system operated by any other person.

-Provided that nothing in this subsection shall authorise the use of any radio communications equipment unless such equipment is licensed and operated in accordance with the provisions of this Ordinance and any Regulations made under this Ordinance.
+(1A) Subsection (1) does not authorise the use of any radio communications equipment unless the equipment is licensed and operated in accordance with this Ordinance and any regulations made under it.

-(2) For the purpose of subsection (1), a telecommunications system is a system which includes telephone, telex, telegraph, data, facsimile or one or more of the foregoing things.
+(2) For the purpose of subsection (1), a telecommunications system is a system which includes telephone, telex, telegraph, data, facsimile or one or more of those things.